 In November 2014, secondary schools Bootham, Fulford, Huntington, Joseph Rowntree, Manor CE Academy, St Olave’s and The Mount all fielded a team in the presence of the Lord Mayor of York.
 Dougie Buchanan of Huntington School was the winner, even though his speaking partner was unable to come at the last minute.
 Ethan McKinney and Sophie Bone of St Olave’s were second and Daisy Smart and Pietra Sorze of The Mount School third.
 Here is a three minute film showing highlights of these November 2014 winning teams.

 In July 2014, the winning pair of the primary school competition in the Merchant Adventurers Hall were Lorien Birch and Josephine Lewis of Naburn School.
 They spoke on “what they liked best about York”, and they repeated their talk at the Trust AGM in October 2014.
 Lord Deramore’s school came second and St Wilfrid’s third – out of eleven competing schools.
 Here is a film of that competition (8 minutes).

 In the secondary school competition, Georgia Robinson and James de Planta of St Olave’s Schoolwere presented with the winning prize by the Lord Mayor; Huntington School were second and Joseph Rowntree School third.
-Here is a link to the York Press report and below is a film of the November 2013 Public speaking competition can be viewed below or on YouTube here.
+Here is a link to the York Press report .
+A film of the November 2013 Public speaking competition can be viewed below or on YouTube here.